 The strategy for this area is to provide Evidence-Based Policing research by combining academic rigour with outcomes that directly impact real-world policing within the UK and internationally.
 To find out more please contact Ian Palmer.

 This area has a focus on addressing both theoretical and applied issues through evidence-based research and multidisciplinary collaboration.
-Key research strengths relate to the topics of Perception, Cognition and Neuroscience, Forensic Psychology and Quality of Life.
+Key research strengths relate to the topics of Perception, Cognition and Neuroscience, Forensic Psychology and Quality of Life, including the Developmental Cognitive Neuroscience (DCN) Research Laboratory.
 To find out more please contact Professor Jane Ireland.

 Our research in social work and social policy is innovative and interdisciplinary, with a strong commitment to reflecting the realities of people’s lives and providing a foundation for development of policy and practice.
 We are also closely involved with the Criminal Justice Partnership and lead in the area of Youth Justice.
 To find out more please contact Professor Aidan Worsley.